Cartesian Forest Matching: Combinatorics of the s

-It can be shown from here that $F(z) = \frac{1+z+\sqrt{1-6z+z^2}}{4z}$, whose associated coefficients are known to be Schröder–Hipparchus numbers, also called super-Catalan numbers (Sequence \href{https://oeis.org/A001003}{$A001003$} on OEIS) enumerated by the following formula:

-which, amongst other things, counts the number of ways of inserting parentheses into a sequence of $n+1$ symbols, where each pair of parentheses surrounds at least two symbols or parenthesized groups, and without any parentheses surrounding the entire sequence.
+It can be shown from here that $F(z) = \frac{1+z+\sqrt{1-6z+z^2}}{4z}$, whose associated coefficients are known to be Schröder–Hipparchus numbers, also called super-Catalan numbers (Sequence \href{https://oeis.org/A001003}{$A001003$} on OEIS) enumerated by the following formula: $f_n= \sum_{i=1}^n \frac1n \binom{n}{i}\binom{n}{i - 1}2^{i - 1}$, which, amongst other things, counts the number of ways of inserting parentheses into a sequence of $n+1$ symbols, where each pair of parentheses surrounds at least two symbols or parenthesized groups, and without any parentheses surrounding the entire sequence.
 In~\cite{bouvel2011average}, the authors show that:

-In the following subsections, we describe bijections between \CF s and classical combinatorial objects counted by the Schröder-Hipparchus Number.
-Figure~\ref{fig:bijection} shows the one to one correspondence for $n \in \{1,2,3\}$ between \CT s, \ST s and Parentheses Words.
+In the following subsections, we describe bijections between \CF s and classical combinatorial objects counted by the Schröder-Hipparchus numbers.
+We recall that since those objects all share the same generating function, there exists a bijection between those sets\footnote{\figurename~\ref{fig:bijection} (Appendix) shows the one to one correspondence for $n \in \{1,2,3\}$ between \CT s, \ST s and Parentheses Words}.
+Any injection from one set to the other is a bijection.